 - An unprofessional email address.
 The best choice is an email address using your college or university, Gmail, or some other widely accepted domain.
 Use a combination of your first name/first initial and last name.

 - Rambling ‘explanations’ for your lack of work experience.
 It’s perfectly acceptable to have spent your time pursuing an education, or focusing on other things.

-- Using cutesy terms such as ‘momtrepreneur’ or ‘CEO of my home and family’.
+- Cutesy terms such as ‘momtrepreneur’ or ‘CEO of my home and family’.